sophi-li/OKRs-self-learning/README.md

 - [A Philosophy of Software Design by John Ousterhout](https://smile.amazon.com/Philosophy-Software-Design-John-Ousterhout/dp/1732102201/ref=sr_1_3?crid=YXJ3ZLRCTJJG&keywords=philosophy+of+software+design&qid=1567580429&s=gateway&sprefix=philosophy+of+softwa%2Caps%2C197&sr=8-3)

 ## Projects
 Just start building something, *anything*!
-I got stuck on trying to build the next big thing, but that got me nowhere because I never got started since a large project with a million features seemed too daunting.
-Start small.
+If you're struggling with projects, start small.
 This will allow you to build your skills and project size incrementally.

 Some ideas for smaller projects:
 - Creating a Chrome Extension